'Fifty Shades of Grey' stars Dakota Johnson and Jamie Dornan want seven figure raises for the upcoming sequel.

 With Fifty Shades of Grey on the verge of making $550 million worldwide, it is no surprise that Dakota Johnson and Jamie Dornan are interested in getting a raise for their acting skills.

-According to reports the actors only made $250,000 to work on the movie and now they are seeking to make millions.
+the actors only made $250,000 to work on the movie and now they are seeking to make millions.

 Sources say the pair received $250,000 each (plus tiered box-office bonuses) to star in Universal's erotic hit based on the first of EL James' trilogy of novels, and both signed three-picture deals.
 But like most stars of franchise films, they will try to renegotiate for seven-figure raises for Fifty Shades Darker and Fifty Shades Freed.
 Neither Johnson, 25, nor Dornan, 32, received any backend compensation on the first film, according to sources.

 Johnson and Dornan are going to follow in Jennifer Lawrence footsteps when it comes time for renegotiations.